miklosme/papers/src/app/home.md

+# Daily Digest (December 30, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang in the world of robotics!

+Ever wondered how to make warehouse robots work smarter, not harder?
+Researchers have cracked the code with a [multi-stage HRL-based planner](https://papers.miklos.dev/2412.19538) for hyper-scale multi-robot task planning.
+This bad boy can handle up to 200 robots and 1000 racks, outperforming the competition on both simulated and real-world warehouse setups.
+The secret sauce?
+A mix of hierarchical reinforcement learning, temporal attention networks, and some clever curriculum learning.
+It's like sending your robots to robot Harvard!

+But wait, there's more!
+The legal world is getting an AI makeover too.
+Enter [AgentsBench](https://papers.miklos.dev/2412.18697), a multi-agent framework that's bringing the courtroom drama to your computer.
+This system uses LLMs to simulate a full judicial bench, complete with judges and jurors who deliberate, debate, and reach consensus.
+It's not just about speed – AgentsBench is raising the bar on accuracy, fairness, and even moral considerations in legal AI.
+Who knew robots could have a conscience?

+Speaking of understanding human behavior, hold onto your hats for this next one.
+Scientists have developed [Diff-DCM](https://papers.miklos.dev/2412.19403), a method that can learn interpretable models of human decision-making straight from the data.
+No more relying on expert hunches – this system can figure out what makes people tick and even suggest ways to nudge their behavior.
+It's like having a crystal ball for human choices!

+Now, let's talk safety.
+As AI agents start to infiltrate the real world, we need to make sure they're not just smart, but also safe and explainable.
+That's where [xSRL](https://papers.miklos.dev/2412.19311) comes in.
+This framework is like a lie detector test for AI, providing both local and global explanations for reinforcement learning agents' behavior.
+It can even help developers spot and patch vulnerabilities without a full system overhaul.
+Trust me, you'll want this in your AI toolkit.

+Last but not least, we're taking a deep dive into the ocean – literally.
+Researchers have cooked up [WAITR](https://papers.miklos.dev/2412.19469), a path-planning framework for underwater vehicles collecting data in the unpredictable Gulf of Mexico.
+By using a dynamic knowledge graph and clever segmentation, WAITR helps these aquatic robots navigate hazards and collect data like pros.
+It's outperforming traditional methods by up to 27.1% in event coverage.
+Now that's what I call making a splash in AI research!

+That's all for today's AI digest, folks.
+Remember, the future is being written in code, and you're getting the inside scoop.
+Stay curious, stay innovative, and we'll catch you on the next breakthrough!

 # Daily Digest (December 25, 2024)

 Buckle up, AI enthusiasts!
 We've got a thrilling roundup of cutting-edge research that's pushing the boundaries of multi-agent systems and federated learning.
 Let's dive right in!